LearnOnDemandSystems/docs/lod-home.md

 - [**Replacement Tokens**](feature-focus/cloud-resource-templates/replacement-tokens.md)

-    > Replacement tokens use the syntax @lab.replacementTokenName.
-You can see the list of all @lab replacement tokens available to your lab by simply editing the instructions, and clicking on the @lab button.
+    > Replacement tokens use the syntax &commat;.replacementTokenName.
+You can see the list of all &commat; replacement tokens available to your lab by simply editing the instructions, and clicking on the &commat; button.

 - [**IDL (legacy)**](guides/idl/idlv3.md)